 Our all volunteer group of board members and leaders, along with all our remarkable volunteers and mentors, make Minds Matter possible.

 David Ford is an advisor to and investor in the healthcare and seniors-housing industries, commercial real-estate ventures and start-up enterprises.
 Until 2015, he was the Vice Chairman of Aegis Senior Communities LLC, a leading developer and operator of seniors-housing communities, and remains a principal in the company.
 David previously served as the COO and General Counsel of a government contracting firm that provided IT consulting services to defense and other federal agencies.
 For the first two decades of his professional life, he was an attorney in private practice in Washington, D.C., where he specialized in mergers and acquisitions in the healthcare, technology and government-contracting industries.
 David is a member of the D.C. regional board of Teach for America, and was a founder of Kalorama Village, Inc., a non-profit organization dedicated to helping seniors “age in place.”

-Thayer Surette is the Director of Alliance Development and Membership at Research America, an advocacy organization based in Arlington, VA.
-She has also served in development roles at the National 4-H Council and the Boston Symphony Orchestra and is a graduate of Boston College.
-She believes strongly in Minds Matter’s mission and served as a mentor and in leadership positions with Minds Matter Boston prior to moving to the Mid-Atlantic and joining Minds Matter DC.
+Thayer Roberts is a senior vice president at Thorn Run Partners where she focuses on health policy.
+Previously she held roles at several national nonprofits including Research America, the National 4H Council and the Boston Symphony Orchestra.
+She is a graduate of Boston College.
+She believes strongly in Minds Matter's mission and served as a mentor and in leadership positions with Minds Matter Boston prior to moving to the Mid-Atlantic and joining Minds Matter DC.

 Thomas Kramer: Board Member